 Tom, Mehdi and Ralph all started the beginners’ course together in 2013.
 Tom had tried some judo before, but the other two came to the course with no previous experience.
 From not knowing each other before starting, they have become inseparable and graded through all their kyu grades together.
 In November 2015, just two years after completing the beginners’ course, the three of them came full circle and got their black belts – needless to say together.
-They also have a great track record from competitions, winning various medals throughout the years including a gold in BUCS 2015, and helping Oxford secure three trophies in the Varsity matches in 2015 and 2016.
+They also have a great track record from competitions, winning various medals throughout the years including a gold in BUCS 2015 and countless other competitive victories, and have now become invaluable regulars at Oxford Judo.

-Oz, Sanna, and Aaron all got their first introductions to judo at the beginners’ course in 2014.
+Oz, Sanna and Aaron all got their first introductions to judo at the beginners’ course in 2014.
 When not busy colouring his hair orange for ‘Lost’ and ‘Jailbreak’ and other shenanigans, Oz helped the men’s B team win a clean 7-0 victory against Cambridge in Varsity 2016.
 From doing bunny hops down the mat due to her non-existant gymnastic skills to being voted most improved cartwheel at the End of Year dinner in 2016, Sanna went on to win the title as national champion of her home country, earning her the right to represent her national team in the Nordics in 2016 and 2017, as well as winning her BUCS Nationals category as a blue belt in 2018.
 Now graduate Aaron took the reins at Oxford Brookes Judo and served a very successful term as president for the club in the 2015-16 academic year, and has since taken a job in Oxford and become a regular part of the city club.